-Located in the center of Kentucky in the famed Bluegrass region, Harrodsburg was established in 1774 and ranks as Kentucky's oldest town, as well as the first permanent English settlement west of the Allegheny Mountains.
+Located in the center of Kentucky in the famed Bluegrass region, Harrodsburg in Mercer County was established in 1774 and ranks as Kentucky's oldest town, as well as the first permanent English settlement west of the Allegheny Mountains.

 From Beaumont Inn bed and breakfast, it's a 10 minute walk through the historic district to reach downtown with its shops and restaurants.
 In the heart of downtown lies a National Register Historic District with a streetscape reminiscent of an earlier time.
 Although plagued by a number of fires that occurred during the 19th century, the restored Main Street is a national model.
 Buildings that date back to the 1880s and 1890s house restaurants, gift, antique and specialty shops.
 While downtown, stop to admire Olde Towne Park, which boasts a 14x32 foot cascading fountain.
 This unique creation of public art was inspired by the scenic palisades found along the Kentucky River on the eastern border of Mercer County.